Q&A: Meet the Design Expert Working to Create Happier, Healthier Living for All

 "A few years ago, we noticed a shift and desire for better living within the home, which we embraced as a responsibility to craft solutions to meet emerging needs," says Christine Marvin, a fourth-generation family member of the family-owned and -operated company.
 "For Marvin, that means: How can we harness light, air, and views in new ways to provide a better experience in spaces, all while supporting social, emotional, and physical health?
 Our time spent at home over the past year due to the COVID-19 crisis has accelerated what was already underway in the Marvin Design Lab, led by director Haemi Chang, and as we soon emerge from the pandemic, there will be new ways of living that are here to stay—with wellness in the home being one of them."

 To accommodate these new lifestyles, the company recently debuted two products that tap into biophilic design to prioritize health and well-being: the Marvin Skycove and the Marvin Awaken Skylight.
-We spoke with Christine Marvin, vice president of design strategy, about the development of both products, as well as the unique features of each.
+We spoke with Christine Marvin, chief marketing + experience officer, about the development of both products, as well as the unique features of each.

 What led to the development of the Skycove and the Awaken Skylight?